-If the UE CONTEXT MODIFICATION REQUEST message contains the Uplink TxDirectCurrentList Information IE, the gNB-DU may take that into account when selecting L1 configuration.
+If the UE CONTEXT MODIFICATION REQUEST message contains the Uplink TxDirectCurrentList Information IE or the Uplink TxDirectCurrentTwoCarrierList Information IE or the Uplink TxDirectCurrentMoreCarrierList Information IE, the gNB-DU may take that into account when selecting L1 configuration.

 The UEAssistanceInformation IE shall be included in CU to DU RRC Information IE in the UE CONTEXT MODIFICATION REQUEST message if the gNB-CU received this IE from the UE; if the UEAssistanceInformation IE is included in the CU to DU RRC Information IE in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account when configuring resources for the UE.